Scalingo/documentation/source/app/ssl.md

 HTTPS is enabled by default for those domains and we recommend you to use it by default to ensure the encryption of the requests to your apps.

-We provide a valid certificate which is recognized by all modern browser and HTTP client.
+We provide a valid certificate which is recognized by all modern browsers and HTTP clients.

 ## Custom domain